Sassafras Bark Of Root

 In the Bible, God has the power to both bless and curse human beings and even other creations.
 These powers were demonstrated throughout the Scriptures.
 Humans who are made in God's likeness can also curse individuals and whole classes of people.

 Curses can be absolute or conditional.
 An absolute curse is meant to have an immediate effect.
-A conditional curse only becomes efficacious when certain conditions are met, or some terms are violated.
+A conditional curse only becomes efficacious when certain conditions are met or some terms are violated.

-So what is a curse?
+So, what is a curse?

 A curse is a verbal or demonstrative invocation pronounced or performed to bring detriment or destruction to another.
 More than a threat or an ill wish, a curse is assumed to have the power to make the desired destruction a reality.
-Two elements make up the logic of cursing: a magical or symbolic view of condition which conjure workers can facilitate through crossing or enemy works; and 'formalism' - the concept that a speech act has power, regardless of intention, justification, or authority.
+Two elements make up the logic of cursing: a magical or symbolic view of condition which conjure workers can facilitate through crossing or enemy works and 'formalism' - the concept that a speech act has power, regardless of intention, justification, or authority.
 While some assume that the power of the individual strengthens the efficacy of the curse, even curses uttered unintentionally by ordinary people were believed to have the potential to be harmful.

 Crossing and hexing in Hoodoo tradition is NOT inherently 'evil,' irresponsible or unethical, or whatever, so we don't believe that we would go to hell if we tried to cross someone or something that deserved to be crossed.
 Cursing is magic just like any other - yes, it can be performed with pure egoistic, aggressive, malevolent, and hostile energies as the reason behind it.
 Still, it can also be beneficial and protective.
-It's not just used much because most people incorrectly thought its purpose is mainly for harming or mischief.
+It's not used much because most people incorrectly thought its purpose was mainly for harming or mischief.

 The exact mechanism of crossing varies from one practitioner to another.
 As noted above, a curse can manifest simply because of an utterance.
 Crossing, however, generally requires more effort.
 Hoodoo, aping Central West African magical practices with Judeo-Christian and Native American influences, requires ritualistic gestures and specific procedures, materials, and prayers.
 Timing and astrological correspondences can also increase or mitigate the power of a curse.

 The practice of cursing is still with us, obviously.
 In the African-American tradition, some Christian pastors are known to curse individuals they and their congregation loathe or abhor.
 In a much-publicized event during World War II, celebrated African-American preacher and gospel singer Rev. J. M. Gates put a curse on Adolf Hitler.
 The curse is chanted in a Baptist sermon cadence, a capella, call and response style.
-Gates is accompanied by two parishioners, an alto woman, and a bassman; their responses are timed together but independent.
+Gates is accompanied by two parishioners, an alto woman and a bassman; their responses are timed together but independent.

 Though I agree that cursing is destructive magic, sometimes destructive energy must be used to help resolve a situation or move someone to a better place or position.
 It can be used to destroy something and recycle it so that it can grow again.
 Sometimes, that's the only way to stop them from harming you.
 And sometimes, it's the only way to make them see the light of a difficult situation so they can change their views.